Aubreymcfato/aubreymcfato.github.io/_posts/2016-11-19-turing-cathedral.md

 >Lewis Strauss would later recall “the extraordinary picture, of sitting beside the bed of this man, in his f[if]ties, who had been an immigrant, and there surrounding him, were the Secretary of Defense, the Deputy Secretary of Defense, the Secretaries of Air, Army, Navy, and the Chiefs of Staff.”24

 ## <a name="/1/4/46/1:608-/1/4/48/1:7">[/1/4/46/1:608-/1/4/48/1:7](#/1/4/46/1:608-/1/4/48/1:7)</a>
 >A few days before he died,” adds Ulam, “I was reading to him in Greek from his worn copy of Thucydides a story he liked especially about the Athenians’ attack on Melos, and also the speech of Pericles.
-He remembered enough to correct an occasional mistake or mispronunciation on my part.”26
+He remembered enough to correct an occasional mistake or mispronunciation on my part.”
-Marina

 ## <a name="/1/4/48/1:143-/1/4/50:0">[/1/4/48/1:143-/1/4/50:0](#/1/4/48/1:143-/1/4/50:0)</a>
 >the illness had gone to his brain and that he could no longer think, and he asked me to test him on really simple arithmetic problems, like seven plus four, and I did this for a few minutes, and then I couldn’t take it anymore; I left the room,” she remembers, overcome by “the mental anguish of recognizing that that by which he defined himself had slipped away.”27